SharePoint/sp-dev-docs/docs/solution-guidance/timerjob-framework.md

 ---
 title: PnP timer job framework
-description:
-ms.date: 5/9/2018
+description: Describes set of classes designed to ease the creation of background processes that operate against SharePoint sites. ms.date: 5/9/2018
 ---

 # PnP timer job framework

 The PnP timer job framework is a set of classes designed to ease the creation of background processes that operate against SharePoint sites.
-The timer job framework is similar to on-premises full trust code timer jobs (`SPJobDefinition`).
+The timer job framework is similar to on-premises full trust code timer jobs (**SPJobDefinition**).
 The primary difference between the timer job framework and the full trust code timer job is that the timer job framework only uses client-side APIs and therefore can (and should) be run outside of SharePoint.
 The timer job framework makes it possible to build timer jobs that operate against SharePoint Online.

 After a timer job has been created, it needs to be scheduled and executed.
 The two most common options are:

 - When Microsoft Azure is the hosting platform, timer jobs can be deployed and run as Azure WebJobs.
-- When Windows Server is the hosting platform (for example, for on-premises SharePoint) timer jobs can be deployed and run in Windows scheduler.
+- When Windows Server is the hosting platform (for example, for on-premises SharePoint), timer jobs can be deployed and run in Windows Scheduler.

 For a video introduction to timer jobs, see the video [Introduction to the PnP timer job framework](http://channel9.msdn.com/blogs/OfficeDevPnP/Introduction-to-the-PnP-timer-job-framework), which introduces the timer job framework and demonstrates the simple timer job example.